 Vanessa L Brice

 Vanessa Brice was born and raised in Zimbabwe, Africa.
 She married her husband Autley Brice, a U.S. Marine as assigned to the US Embassy in Harare.
 Ms. Brice later emigrated to the United States after her husband received new orders.
-Ms. Brice and her husband have a daughter, Nyasha, a piano performance major at the University of West Florida.
+Ms. Brice and her husband have a daughter, Nyasha and a Yorkie named Theodore.
+Ms. Brice is very active in her church community and when she isn’t singing with her family/worship ministry she can be found singing karaoke.

 Ms. Brice and her family were first stationed at Camp LeJeune, North Carolina and later at Parris Island, South Carolina, where her husband was a drill instructor.
 She worked as a paralegal in personal injury law firms in both North and South Carolina and later in Orlando, Florida, each move because of her husband’s military orders.